moartheta/FinTechCaseStudy/README.md

 ## Market Landscape:

-* **Domain:** Investment Management
+* **Domain:** Investment Management - Equities Trading

 * **Trends and Innovations in this Area**

     Despite the specter of the 2010 “Flash Crash” looming over markets for the past 10 years;  little has been done to change or challenge the status quo.
 The latency arms race rages on as entrenched firms with majority market share double-down on incentivizing practices that harm smaller investors (Case in point: [Competing wireless data transmission towers owned by two HFT vie for precious inches to get closer to the CME derivatives server in a small Chicago suburb](https://www.bloomberg.com/news/features/2019-03-08/the-gazillion-dollar-standoff-over-two-high-frequency-trading-towers)).

     According to co-founder Ronan Ryan, "All of the innovation in US equities in the last 10-15 years has been in dark trading."
 With the thought process that lit markets (markets where the full size of the bid/offer is displayed) is better for everybody, IEX has launched the D-Limit order.
 The D-Limit, which is a derivative of their Crumbling Quote Indicator, offers even greater protection at the national best-bid best-offer (NBBO).
 Using advanced predictive models based on artificial intelligence, it offers protection from latency arbitrage, which in turn offers greater security when posting lit quotes.
-This embeded proteciton should encourge more market participants to post observable markets.
+This embeded proteciton should encourge more market participants to post observable markets and stands as one of the more important innovations in this domain over the past decade.

 * **Major Players in Domain:**